august, 2008

 Also referred to as At Retail Marketing and Point Of Sale (POS), dimensional advertising is the little engine that can and does drive buying outcome in virtually all consumer categories.
 Relied on for pushing impulse items and focusing buyers’ eyeballs on promotional goods, dramatic advances in digital sophistication are today responsible for propelling POP marketing to new heights.

-POP’s a highly visible component of mostly retail marketing that’s widely used by manufacturers angling for a last minute advantage.
-You’ll find it everywhere – malls, theaters, restaurants (table tents) – except in most powersports dealer showrooms.
+You’ll find POP everywhere – grocery stores, malls, theaters, restaurants (table tents) – except in most powersports dealer showrooms.

-Despite a few memorable examples from the OEMs – HD consistently wins awards for their P&A in-store promotions – industry spending remains focused on print and event marketing with an occasional online toe in the water.
+Despite a few memorable examples from the OEMs, industry spending remains focused on event marketing.
 The aftermarket as a whole just hasn’t realized the multiplier effect that premium POP has on sales of everything from big ticket items to checkout trinkets.

-If you’ve heard an industry consultant recommending the cliched mass display of merch stacked at the end of an aisle or along the back wall — a technique similar to lining up the trees in the forest so they’ll then stand out — resist the urge unless what you’re selling is truly unique.
+Batteries aren’t produce.
+If you’ve heard an industry consultant or manufacturer’s rep recommending the cliched mass display of merch stacked at the end of an aisle or along the back wall — a technique similar to lining up the trees in the forest so they’ll then stand out — resist the urge unless what you’re selling is truly unique.

-Modern marketing has moved considerably beyond that model, which dates back to the introduction of area codes, and consumers know it.
+Modern marketing has moved considerably beyond that model and consumers know it.
 They know it from the interactivity that assaults their senses at the mall, in the grocery, at the gas pump.
 POPs influence on consumer purchasing is hard to ignore and rating effectiveness can be as simple as measuring coupon redemption rates.

 For manufacturers looking to book more shelf space, imaginative POP can be the way to the dealer’s heart.
 And for dealers, POP’s the answer to what’s often seen as a retail arena desperate for fresh air and sunlight.

-We’ve had a lot of fun putting together a few POP efforts for our partners, ranging from bus shelter posters to floor displays.
-If you haven’t thought about adding POP value to your marketing and merchandising plans it’s a great way to get out in front.
-And stay there.
+I’ve had a lot of fun designing POP efforts for my clients, ranging from bus shelter posters to floor displays.
+If you haven’t thought about adding POP value to your event marketing and retail merchandising plans it’s a great way to get out in front.